Louise Post: Personal life

 Post and bandmate Nina Gordon were very close friends for much of Veruca Salt's early years.
-By the late 1990s, the personal disagreements between the two increased, resulting in the departure of Gordon from the band.
-Veruca Salt's 2000 album, Resolver, the first one released without Gordon, contains lyrics that have been interpreted as "hostile" towards her; however, the two never explained the reasons behind their falling out publicly.
-In 2003, Post stated that the two had reconciled and were friends, but "not at the same intensity".
+By the late 1990s, the personal disagreements between the two increased, resulting in Gordon's departure from the band.
+Veruca Salt's 2000 album, Resolver, the first one released without Gordon, contains lyrics that have been interpreted as "hostile" toward her, but the two never publicly explained their falling out.
+In 2003, Post said the two had reconciled and were friends, but "not at the same intensity".
 In October 2006, Post complimented Gordon's solo career.
-In 2013, it was announced that Gordon had returned to Veruca Salt, with Post referring to her as "[her] best friend".
+In 2013, it was announced that Gordon had returned to Veruca Salt, with Post calling her "my best friend".